 - Immunogenetic profiles of children with various infections

 The Division has established collaborative research programs with members of the Departments of Microbiology and Immunology at UT Southwestern.
 The principle goals of these collaborative projects are:

 - To delineate the molecular immunobiologic basis for the pathogenesis of certain infectious diseases in pediatrics

 - To define and control the inflammatory processes involved in bacterial infections, such as meningitis and pneumonia

 - To develop the immunobiologic profiles of children with infectious diseases

-On average, faculty members of the division publish 10-12 papers of their research yearly in peer reviewed journals.
+On average, faculty members of the division publish 10-12 research papers per year in peer-reviewed journals.
 All fellows participate in research projects with the faculty.